top of page

 How reliable are the results?

-- Each column corresponding to a participant
+• Each column corresponds to a participant

 How do I read the results of a sibling test?